Updated for 2023 graduating veterinarians:

 My Perkins Loans, Health Professions Student Loan, and Loans for Disadvantaged Students aren’t listed as eligible under income-driven repayment.
 Can I consolidate them in order to pay them using PAYE, REPAYE, or IBR?

 Can you do Federal Direct Consolidation once you have started payments on an income-driven repayment plan?

 You can.
 However, if you are already in repayment, you should be extremely careful using a Direct Consolidation Loan.
-This is why the timing of your Federal Direct Consolidation Loan is so important.
+Once again, timing for your Federal Direct Consolidation Loan is important.

 Since April 2022, the Department of Education opened a one-time forgiveness count adjustment.
 This allows any/all repayment time and certain deferment/forbearance time to be eligible for forgiveness.
 Even loans that are included in a Direct Consolidaiton Loan will have their prior repayment time counted as forgiveness-eligible.
 This opportunity is open through 2023.